 Visit Us at the Raleigh Farmers’ Market for Fresh Calabash Seafood

-We hope you’re able to help us keep the oceans and waterways clean so we can keep cooking up the freshest, most delicious seafood the coast has to offer.
-While you’re at the Farmers’ Market, be sure to stop in and see us for lunch or dinner or call in a take-out order at 919-833-4661 and enjoy the best Calabash seafood in Raleigh.
+We hope you’re able to help us keep the oceans and waterways clean so we can keep cooking up the freshest, most delicious seafood the coast has to offer on our menu.
+While you’re at the Farmers’ Market, be sure to stop in and see us for lunch or dinner or order online for take-out and enjoy the best Calabash seafood in Raleigh.